Reminiscences of June, a Traveling Grandmother

 St. Peter's Square which leads to St. Peter's Basilica was designed by Bernini and while called a square, it has the appearance of huge incomplete circle.
 A 6 ton structure called the "Bronze Doors" make up the main entrance to the Apostolic Palace and Papal apartments.
 "Bernini's Bronze Doors" are guarded by Swiss Guards.

-(Photo below right - Stunning picture of June at Conference Hotel Cavalieri-Hilton - Friday night Social Dinner)
+(Photo below right - Stunning photo of June - Conference Hotel Cavalieri-Hilton - Friday night Social Dinner)

 It was on the conference's first week and on a Thursday evening September 27th, that June was also to be an invited guest at an evening reception (7:30 to 9:30 PM) hosted by the U. S. Embassy in Rome.